dwcaress/homebrew-mbsystem/README.md

 ## Install:

-To install the mbsystem package with full tide modeling:
+To install the mbsystem package with a capability for tide modeling (if  a model installed separately, see below):

 `brew update`

 `brew tap dwcaress/mbsystem`

-`brew install otps`

 `brew install mbsystem`

-To install the mbsystem-beta package with full tide modeling:
+To install the mbsystem-beta package with tide modeling:

 `brew update`